Thoai-Adam/Individual-Project/README.md

 | concave points_worst          | Numeric         | Largest number of concave points                         | Numeric (square millimeters) |
 | diagnosis          | Categorical     | Diagnosis of tumor                             | Categorical (Malignant 'M', Benign 'B') |

+### Hypothesis

+Hypothesis 1: Concave points_mean have a positive relationship with diagnosis

+Hypothesis 2: radius_worst has a positive relationship with diagnosis

+Hypothesis 3: perimeter_worst has a positive relationship with diagnosis

+Hypothesis 4: Concave points_worst have a positive relationship with diagnosis

 ### Methodology

 I employed a multi-step approach to build an effective breast cancer prediction model: